 Happy Almost Thanksgiving Everyone!
+Ready for the big Thanksgiving dinner?
 So it’s a very big day here at CloudMom because we are so excited to have our video “How to Tame your Wild Turkeys at Thanksgiving” appear on the New York Times Motherlode blog.

 We filmed this several Fridays ago in my apartment, and God was looking down on me and the kids – including Marielle – that day.
 They all sat at the kitchen table for nearly two hours practicing their bad and their good manners!
-I did get a few “MOOOOM, I’m really tired of eating these carrots” comments, but by and large, they hung in there.
+I did get a few “MOOOOM, I’m really tired of eating these carrots” comments, but by and large, they hung in there and had decent dining etiquette.
 We finished at 5 p.m. and all the kids were so full from nibbling that I didn’t even have to serve them dinner that night!
+You can watch the video below:

 We had five “directors” on site: the two amazing professionals who shot the video, royal expert Victoria Arbiter and yours truly, and my three boys Hedley (8), Lachlan (7) and Beckett (5).
 Every time I made a suggestion, one of them would pipe up with some other idea of how to have bad manners – “Guys, let’s hide under the table!” or “Guys, let’s just throw the carrots at Mommy!” or “Let’s eat each roll in one bite.”